jeffreyvavasour/e-commerce-vinyl-site/README.md

 # e-commerce-product-site

-Practice set up for an e-commerce site (to add in payment methods in future)
+An e-commerce site (to add in payment methods in future)